KellenWatt/cdplusplus/README.md

 If you introduce variables or functions in `onenter.cd`, it's prudent to unset them or undo any changes in `onexit.cd`, especially if they apply strictly to that directory and its children.
-This is to reduce inconvenient collisions with other programs on the computer.
+This is to reduce inconvenient collisions with other programs on the computer, since the scripts are sourced, not sandboxed.

 A handy way to do this is to prefix everything in a certain script with a specific string, then run these two commands in `onexit.cd`: